 Laws RTA 1988, sect 67, & PRA 2002, sect 41 & sched 5(8)

-Highways Agency Traffic Officers have powers to stop vehicles on most motorways and some ‘A’ class roads, in England only.
-If HA traffic officers in uniform want to stop your vehicle on safety grounds (e.g. an insecure load) they will, where possible, attract your attention by
+Traffic officers have powers to stop vehicles on most motorways and some ‘A’ class roads, in England only.
+If traffic officers in uniform want to stop your vehicle on safety grounds (e.g. an insecure load) they will, where possible, attract your attention by

 - flashing amber lights, usually from behind